INTERSECT-SDK/broker-http-proxy/README.md

 2) Make sure that you have both applications started (do NOT start more than 1 of each).
 Each application should be connected to a separate broker.
 3) To login to the broker that the server instance uses, go to localhost:15672, username `intersect_username`, password `intersect_password`
 4) To login to the broker that the client instance uses, go to localhost:15673, username `intersect_username`, password `intersect_password`
+5)
-5) On each application, click on the `Exchanges` tab, and click on the `intersect-messages` exchange.
+    - IF AMQP: On each application, click on the `Exchanges` tab, and click on the `intersect-messages` exchange.
+    - IF MQTT: On each application, click on the `Queues and Streams` tab, then click on the queue (it should look like `mqtt-subscription-proxy-http-clientqos1` or `mqtt-subscription-proxy-http-serverqos1`).

 6) Make sure that the `Publish message` dropdown is expanded, select the large text area which is labeled with `Payload:`

 For the application on `localhost:15672`, set the payload to below (no newlines):